 The way you research, prepare and structure your presentation beforehand is key to success.

-Here are our top tips for anyone presenting to senior executives, the C-Suite or a Board of Directors.
+Here are our top tips for presenting to senior executives, senior management, the C-Suite or a Board of Directors.

 Tip 1: Know your audience.